Find Cheap Auto Insurance Quotes in Your Area

-Also known as "No-Fault" Insurance, PIP pays for a driver's medical, rehabilitative and living expenses after suffering an injury in a car accident in New Jersey.
-PIP pays out regardless of who was at-fault in the accident.
-New Jersey has two unique options for how PIP operates in the state: health insurance as the primary medical coverage, and you may be able to sue another driver.
+Also known as "no-fault" insurance, personal injury protection (PIP) pays for a driver's medical, rehabilitative and living expenses following a car accident — regardless of who was at fault.
+New Jersey has two unique PIP options: You may use health insurance as your primary medical coverage, and you may be able to sue another driver.

-There are essentially three aspects of a car injury that PIP covers: medical costs, work-loss costs and funeral costs.
+There are three aspects of a car accident injury that PIP covers: medical costs, work-loss costs and funeral costs.
 We go into more detail of each below:

 - Treatment in accordance with a recognized religion